mementum/backtrader/docs/plotting/plotting.rst

   - Options affecting the plotting behavior of the entire object

-  - Options affecting the plotting behavior of indididual lines
+  - Options affecting the plotting behavior of individual lines

   - Options affecting the SYSTEM wide plotting options